thor1033/cake.vim/README.md

 # Cake Theme for VIM!

-A gruvbox inspired vim theme with pastel colors!
+A gruvbox inspired vim theme!

 ## Palette: